 The conditions for kitesurfing are usually perfect during the season.
 Which is from June 10th until October 10th and December 10th until March 10th.
 The reef protects the inside waters, so the lagoon inside the reef is flat, with shallow knee-deep water, perfect for beginners and experts alike.

-The best months for beginners are from mid-June until mid-October and the end of December until mid-March.
+The best months for beginners are from May until October and the end of December until March.
 The wind is always side onshore.
 From June until October the Kusi blows from the south-east, in December the Kaskasi blows from the north-east.

-The best months for experts are from mid-June until mid-September and the end of December until the end of February.
+The best months for experts are from May until August and the end of December until February.
 While the above listed time-frames are the norm, variations do occur.
 Therefore we do recommend you to check the wind history on the island.